iotexproject/halogrants/README.md

 1. Proposal should be clear about how they would benefit IoTeX ecosystem and we are primarily interested in projects that can be completed in 3 months or less.
 2. Teams can apply for grants more than once, but they need to complete the previous project (as described in their application) before receiving additional funds.
 3. Teams shouldn’t seek to cover 100% of their early-stage funding via W3F Grants alone.
+4. All projects must be open-sourced (under MIT and APACHE2 licenses) and all teams must be self-managed.

 ## Resources & Community
 - Our Github Repos: https://github.com/iotexproject